codeforkansascity/address-api/INSTALL/README.md

 listen_addresses = '192.168.56.1,192.168.56.209,localhost'      # what IP address(es) to listen on;
 ````

+# Remote from Vagrant Host

 ````
 sudo vi /etc/postgresql/9.3/main/pg_hba.conf
 ````

-# Remote from Vagrant Host
 Change `peer` to `md5` on `local all all` line

 ````
 #local   all             all                                     peer
-local   all             all                                     md5
+local   all             all                               md5 local   all             all                               trust
 ````

+Restart PostGres

 ````
 /etc/init.d/postgresql stop